 - Cayenne pepper

 - Sour Cream

-Using a fairly large pan, add enough olive oil for sauteing the vegetables and heat it up.
+Using a fairly large pan, add enough olive oil for sautéing the vegetables and heat it up.
 Add the onions and peppers.
-Lightly season with salt and pepper.
+Season with salt and pepper.

 Cook them over medium heat until they’re soft and some of them JUST start to brown.
 Stir often.
 This will probably take about 10 minutes.